Epoxy-ai/senior-engineer-evaluation/README.md

 4. For all `BetOffer` messages that contain `outcomes` with `participantType: "team"`, fetch the team info data from `https://sports.com/team-info/{id}`.
 Attach this data to the outcome object on the field `participantInfo`.
 Please use the `axios` library for fetching.
 4. For all `BetOffer` messages that contain `outcomes` with `participantType: "player"`, fetch the player info data from `https://sports.com/player-info/{id}`.
 Attach this data to the outcome object on the field `participantInfo`.
 Please use the `axios` library for fetching.
 5. Publish the augmented `BetOffer` messages to the destination SQS Queue using a batch publish operation.
 The destination queue is located at `https://epoxy.ai/destinationqueue`.
 The ordering of the published messages should match the order in which they were received.
+6. Return the array of augmented `BetOffer` messages.

 ## Data You'll Encounter